A comprehensive review on Business Intelligence: Examples, BI tools and Everything Else You Need to Know

 When it comes to business intelligence trends, the enormous growth of business intelligence systems is by far one of the most significant ones.
 This may be intimidating when you are trying to choose the right tool for your organization.
 However, this dramatic increase has come together with lower software costs, which have favored the adoption of BI tools across all kinds of organizations.

 Every year, Gartner publishes the Magic Quadrant for Analytics and Business Intelligence Platforms, a special report where it lists the top Business Intelligence tools in the market.
+(You can sign up to download their original research here.)
 In the following image, you can see the most popular tools and platforms as of February 2021:

 Considering the above image, the following list provides information about some of the most popular BI tools in the market and their key features: